 In 1985 he joined Matuschka Group - a Family office company - in Munich as a financial planner and built up the financial planning department.
 In 1988, he was named Managing Director and in 1989 he became a Partner of Matuschka Group.

 Wolfgang Reittinger moved to Frankfurt (Germany) in 1991 where he became Managing Director of Commerz Finanz Management, a subsidiary of Commerzbank.
-In addition he became in 1997 a Senior Vice President of Commerzbank in the private clients division being responsible for the control of the affluent client business.
+In addition in 1997 he became a Senior Vice President of Commerzbank in the private clients division being responsible for the control of the affluent client business.
 In that time he established the Private Banking of Commerzbank as a main project.

-In 2003 he joined UBS, Frankfurt as an Executive Director and worked in Products & Services, Wealth Management Division, especially on the field of comprehensive advice including tailored product solutions.
+In 2003 he joined UBS, Frankfurt, as an Executive Director and worked in Products & Services, Wealth Management Division, especially on the field of comprehensive advice including tailored product solutions.
 Furthermore he worked in Zurich as functional head for the German financial planning activities.